antoniog675/HTML-CSS-Portfolio-Project/README.md

 <ul>
     <li>Colors</li>
         <ul>
-            <li>The main colours that are going to be used in this website are blue and white.</li>
+            <li>The main colours that are going to be used in this website are blue (#085394) and white.</li>
-            <li>Headings will have a blue background with the font-colour being white</li>
+            <li>Main title and Nav bar will have a blue background with the font-colour being white</li>
             <li>Information of the webpage, the classes icon and the information there will have a black font.
 The description boxes will have a VERY light grey background</li>
             <li>The footer is going to be black and the copyright section is going to be grey, both dark colours with white fonts to stand out from its background</li>
         </ul>